Hymenoptera

 • Report German Wasp nests to your local council to help stop the spread of this invasive species.

-• If German Wasp nest has reached an unmanageably large size, for your own safety, please contact your local council and seek advice.
+• If a German Wasp nest has reached an unmanageably large size, for your own safety, please contact your local council and seek advice.

 • Do not approach wasp nests unnecessarily.